 Chestnut is the perfect blonde shade for the woman who likes their blonde locks but wants to venture out to a little darker side.
-Adding in chestnut or a brownish shade of lowights is a great first step when taking a blonde slightly darker.
-If lowlights don’t create the depth a woman is looking for, a darker toner would be an excellent next step.
+Adding in chestnut or a brown blonde shade of lowlights is a great first step when taking a blonde slightly darker.
+If lowlights don’t create the depth a woman is looking for, a darker toner would be an excellent next step to achieve your shade of blonde.
 Adding in darkness slowly is the ideal way to change color without going too drastic right away.

 This beautiful golden blonde balayage has hand-painted blonde highlights making it a very low-maintenance color and can also be perfect for someone new to coloring their hair.

 This color will work with most hair lengths.
 It will look beautiful with beachy waves, curls, and straight.
 If you like a little brightness around the face you can always add some babylights or a bolder highlight in the front.

 I love everything about this blonde hairstyle.
 Ash, silver, and cool blondes are very popular so I love when I get the chance to see a gorgeous buttery bright blonde.